 This is often referred to as the speaker’s “presence” in a recording.
 If a speaker does not have good presence, they sound far away and distant.
 This can be improved by:

-- Moving the microphone closer to the mouth (but not directly in front of the mouth) as pictured below.
-If using a microphone that sits on a table, the speaker should be this distance from the microphone: 10cm (4") for softer voices up to 15cm (6") for louder voices.
+• Moving the microphone closer to the mouth (but not directly in front of the mouth) as pictured below.
+If using a microphone that sits on a table or on a microphone stand, the speaker should maintain a distance of: 10cm (4") for softer voices up to 15cm (6") for louder voices.

-- If the microphone boom is not flexible and this mic position results in wind noise from the mouth or nose, then place the mic at the level of the nose, out of the airflow, and increase the recording volume.
+• If the microphone boom is not flexible and this mic position results in wind noise from the mouth or nose, then place the mic at the level of the nose, out of the airflow, and increase the recording volume (100% is best).

 Recording Levels

-- Too high: In Render, the voice waveform can be too big, reaching the top and bottom limits.
-Decrease the Windows recording (input) volume until the waveform is smaller, filling the Render recording window without touching the top and bottom limits a lot (in a few places is OK).
+• Too high: In Render, the voice waveform can be too big, frequently reaching the top and bottom limits.
+This problem is easier for FCBH to solve than the previous condition of being too quiet.
+Usually, keeping the input recording volume at 100% is best, but if it is necessary, you can decrease the Windows recording (input) volume until the waveform is smaller, filling the Render recording window without touching the top and bottom limits all of the time.

 Echo